According to Auto Trader, they expect a record number of Britain's cars to be at least 10 years old by 2027.

 Our essential checklist is a great starting point and will give you a must needed overview of what to look out for.

-Forget kicking the tyres but spend some time looking at each one.
+Spend some time looking at each one carefully.
 Make sure that there are no cuts or bulges and check the tread depth as well.
 The legal tread minimum is 1.6mm.
 If it's below 3mm then you may have to replace the tyres quite soon, so it's worth factoring this into your negotiation.

 It’s best to try and check bodywork on a good clear day as dim lighting or bad weather can make spotting issues harder.
 Small chips and dents are to be expected on a used car but if there are visible gaps between panels or the colour doesn’t quite match then this could indicate a poor repair job.
 Alternatively, if the body work looks near perfect with no visible signs of wear and tear for its age then it may have been repaired after a crash.